-Codes: 121.1 Acute transmural infarction of inferior wall Z22.3 Carrier of other specified bacterial diseases Z06.52 Resistance to methicillin
+Codes: I21.1 Acute transmural infarction of inferior wall

+Z22.3 Carrier of other specified bacterial diseases

+Z06.52 Resistance to methicillin

-First Published: Coding Notes July 2005 Published Also: Coding Notes December 2005 ICS Updated: ICS V2.0 January 2009 Updated for ICS V2.0 as methicillin resistance is excluded from Z06.8 Reason For Standard: This Standard provides coding advice on colonisation with a drug resistant bacterial agent when no infection is present.
+First Published: Coding Notes July 2005 Published Also: Coding Notes December 2005 bacterial agent when no infection is present.
 Coding advice follows guidelines used in previous classifications.

-Standard Updated: Standard updated for 8 th edition ICD-10-AM/ACHI/ACS to reflect advice in ACS 0112 on the coding of drug resistance and change of codes in Z06 category Standard Updated: Standard updated for 10 th edition ICD-10-AM/ACHI/ACS to reflect change in the classification of multiple drug resistance when one of the drugs is methicillin - in 10 th edition each drug resistance is coded separately.
+ICS Updated: Updated for ICS V2.0 as methicillin resistance is excluded from Z06.8 Reason For Standard: This Standard provides coding advice on colonisation with a drug resistant the coding of drug resistance and change of codes in Z06 category classification of multiple drug resistance when one of the drugs is methicillin - in 10th edition each drug resistance is coded separately.